Ironclad Industries - Corporate Headquarters

 Viktor Okonkwo built Ironclad from the rubble of the Cascade.
 Literally.
 He was a construction foreman when ORACLE collapsed—one of the first to realize that whoever controlled the remaining factories would control the future.
 While others hoarded data, he hoarded concrete mixers.

-Born in Lagos Megaplex, he grew up in construction.
-When the Cascade hit, he organized survivors into the first post-Cascade construction collective.
+Born in Lagos Megaplex before the Merger Years, he grew up in construction.
+His father built underwater foundations for the African Coastal Combine; his mother ran continental logistics.
+When the Cascade hit, he was supervising reconstruction of the East Shore Transit Hub along the Bayfront waterfront.
+Three days later, he'd organized the survivors into the first post-Cascade construction collective.
 By 2155, that collective had absorbed seventeen industrial concerns and renamed itself Ironclad Industries.

 Appearance

 Massive.
 2.1 meters tall, built like the machinery he loves.
 His left arm is industrial chrome—not subtle corporate augmentation, but heavy-duty construction hardware visibly bolted to his shoulder.
-He shaved his head decades ago ("hair gets in machinery").
+He shaved his head decades ago ("hair gets in machinery") and his face is weathered by decades of overseeing projects in hostile environments.
 Never wears a suit.

 • Visits a different Ironclad facility every week.
 In person.
 "You can't lead from a desk."